michaelgreen-0/drone-pid-simulation/README.md

 Analysis is given for any number of dimensions.
 2D, 3D, 4D ... etc. The lowest level is 2 dimensions.

 Flight paths are given for all dimensions in 3D space.
-However, from 4D onrwards, we only plot the first 3 dimensions.
+However, from 4D onwards, we only plot the first 3 dimensions.

 This is based on what you feed into the src/env.py file.